barryrowlingson/starpu/README.md

 * `Code` is the organisation code of the practice.
 * `Age-Bracket` is self explanatory - formatted as a string ('0-4', '5-14', 15-24' ...
 '65-74', '75+')
 * `Value` is either the starpu weighting or a tuple of population (male, female) for that age-bracket

+## Things to consider
+Data for Practices G85078 and Y02725 (NHS Lambeth CCG and NHS East Leicestershire And Rutland CCG respectively) are missing, make of that what you will.
+Also I didn't do the calculations at the CCG level as the CCG sheet is missing the code, and would require another lookup file.

 ***
 Final things - If people do actually want to use this fantastic go ahead, knocked this up in an evening after trying to compare some presribing data on openprescribing.net.